 Around 70% of people with dementia are staying in their home environments.
 They can continue with their everyday lives for many years in the community if they get a bit of help in the form of supportive urban design.
 To the rescue comes the Age and Dementia Toolkit.

 The toolkit is a practical guide based on participatory research.
-People working in local government will find it very useful.
+People working in local government will find it very useful as well as:

 1. Councils and built environment contractors